openstack-archive/senlin/doc/source/tutorial/policies.rst

 Attaching a Policy
 ~~~~~~~~~~~~~~~~~~

-The enforce a policy on a cluster, you will attach a policy to a cluster:
+The enforce a policy on a cluster, attach a policy to it:

 .. code-block:: console

   $ senlin cluster-policy-attach -p dp01 mycluster

-To verify the policy attach operation, you can do:
+To verify the policy attach operation, do the following:

 .. code-block:: console